-Currently, the WTA offers free rides the entire week of the Northwest Washington Fair in Lynden, providing a substantive boost to bus use for that community.
-The City should advocate for a similar free ride day for Ferndale-based events, possibly the Old Settlers Weekend or the Ferndale Street Festival, to help expand ridership and transit use in Ferndale which will lead to more service being provided.
+Currently the WTA offers free rides the entire week of the Northwest Washington Fair in Lynden, providing a substantive boost to bus use for that community.
+The City should advocate for a similar free ride day for Ferndale-based events, possibly the Old Settlers Weekend or the Ferndale Street Festival.